cseward/ocapi_neural_net_blog_post/post.md

 tip of the iceberg of what is possible.
 In this article, I will demonstrate how [Sebastian Heinz](https://de.linkedin.com/in/sebastianheinz/en), [Roland Vollgraf](https://de.linkedin.com/in/rolandvollgraf) and [I (Calvin Seward)](https://de.linkedin.com/in/calvinseward) used deep neural networks in steering operations at [Zalando’s](https://tech.zalando.com/blog/>) fashion warehouses.

+As Europe’s leading online fashion retailer, there are many exciting opportunities to apply the latest results from data science, statistics and high performance computing.
+Zalando’s vertically integrated business model means that I have dealt with projects as diverse as computer vision, fraud detection, recommender systems and of course warehouse management.

+To solve the warehouse management problem I’ll be discussing, we trained a neural network that very accurately estimates the length of the shortest possible route that visits a set of locations in the warehouse.
-Given a set of locations in a warehouse, we trained a neural network that can very accurately estimate how long the optimal pick tour to collect all those items would be.
-I’ll demonstrate how we used this neural network to greatly accelerate a processing bottleneck, which in turn enabled us to create more efficient batches of orders and reduces the worker’s travel time in the warehouse.
+I’ll demonstrate how we used this neural network to greatly accelerate a processing bottleneck, which in turn enabled us to more efficiently split work between workers.

 The core idea is to use deep learning to create a fast, efficient estimator for a slow and complex algorithm.
 This is an idea that can (and will) be applied to problems in many areas of industry and research.